-Sometimes without your knowing an unwanted Chrome extension may have been installed.
+Sometimes without your knowledge, an unwanted Chrome extension may have been installed.
 So, this can mess up the regular way the Chrome browser works.
-Also, having unused extensions on the web browser without updating them, can lead to glitches on Chrome.
+Also, having unused extensions on the web browser without updating them, can lead to glitches in Chrome.

 You have to disable the extensions that you are not using anymore.
-Otherwise, if you have installed a lot of browser plugins, you may disable them one by one and check which is the extension that is causing the issue on the browser.
+Otherwise, if you have installed many browser plugins, you may disable them one by one and check which is the extension causing the issue on the browser.

 To remove an extension from Chrome,